rubenkku/SF-dev-XXXX-ChatGPT/README.md

 - **"ChessDB live book"**:
   - Added ChessDB live book (https://www.chessdb.cn/queryc_en/) with improved move picker algorithm, it will choose best moves only (rank 2), sorted by winrate.
   - Added Variety option, it will choose a move among the first X moves sorted by winrate.
 Also a timeout can be set (maximum time to wait server response)
+  - ChessDB book functionality is automaticly disabled when there is less than 40 seconds on the clock, avoiding delays on the endgame.

 ### Planned Functionalities:
 - **"No-Move Book" Option**: